opendaylight/docs/docs/user-guide/service-function-chaining.rst

-Here are two example on SFF1: one where the RSP ingress tunnel is MPLS assuming VLAN is used for the SFF-SF, and the other where the RSP ingress tunnel is NSH GRE (UDP port 4789):
+Here are two example on SFF1: one where the RSP ingress tunnel is MPLS assuming VLAN is used for the SFF-SF, and the other where the RSP ingress tunnel is either Eth+NSH or just NSH with no ethernet.

 +----------+-------------------------------------+--------------+
 | Priority | Match                               | Action       |